sbt/sbt/src/sphinx/Extending/Plugins.rst

 ------------

-A minimal plugin is a Scala library that is built against the version of Scala that sbt runs (currently, 2.9.1) or a Java library.
+A minimal plugin is a Scala library that is built against the version of Scala that sbt runs (currently, |scalaRelease|) or a Java library.
 Nothing special needs to be done for this type of library, as shown in the previous section.
 A more typical plugin will provide sbt tasks, commands, or settings.
 This kind of plugin may provide these settings